ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   When a test executable encounters a ☠️ **Segmentation Fault** or other crash condition, the executable immediately terminates and no further details for test suite reporting are collected.
-By default, Ceedling reports a single failure for the entire test file, noting that it crashed.

   But, fear not.
 You can bring your dead unit tests back to life.

+  By default, in the case of a crash, Ceedling reruns the test executable for each test case using a special mode to isolate that test case.
+In this way Ceedling can iteratively identify which test cases are causing the crash or exercising release code that is causing the crash.
+Ceedling then assembles the final test reporting results from these individual test case runs.

   You have three options for this setting:

-  1. `:none` is the default and will produce the test failure report described above.
+  1. `:none` will simply cause a test report to list each test case as failed due to a test executable crash.
   1. `:simple` causes Ceedling to re-run each test case in the test executable individually to identify and report the problematic test case(s).
+This is the default option and is described above.
   1. `:gdb` uses the [`gdb`][gdb] debugger to identify and report the troublesome line of code triggering the crash.
-If this option is enabled, but `gdb` is not available to Ceedling, project validation will terminate with an error at startup.
+If this option is enabled, but `gdb` is not available to Ceedling, project configuration validation will terminate with an error at startup.

-  May 17, 2024: While `:simple` is a recognized value only the `:none` and `:gdb` options are currently implemented.
+  **_Note:_** The default of `:simple` only works in an environment capable of using command line arguments (passed to the test executable).
+If you are targeting a simulator with your test executable binaries, `:simple` is unlikely to work for you.
+In the simplest case, you may simply fall back to `:none`.
+With some work and using Ceedling’s various features, much more sophisticated options might be possible.

-  **Default**: :none
+  **Default**: `:simple`

   [gdb]: https://www.sourceware.org/gdb/